Before we learn about protocol testing, let's understand:

 - Interoperability Testing: The interoperability for different vendors are tested.
 This testing is done after conformance testing is done on the appropriate platform

-- Network feature Testing: The features on networking products are tested for functionality with reference to the design document.
-For example features can be port-security on a switch, ACL on a router etc.
+- Network feature Testing: The features of networking products are tested for functionality with reference to the design document.
+For example, features can be port-security on a switch, ACL on a router etc.

 Sample Test Cases for Protocol Testing of Network Devices